MichaelLebrand/img_pype/README.md

 -dcm2niix (install via NeuroDebian, or compile yourself.
 Just make sure you can run it from terminal.
 See:  http://neuro.debian.net/install_pkg.html?p=dcm2niix)

-Optional:
-FSL (only used if co-registration of the img_pipe toolbox fails).
-If installed, add the img_pype/auxillary_files folder to your ._bashrc_.
-I.e.: _export PATH=$PATH:/home/michael/Git-Hub/img_pipe/auxilary_files_) https://fsl.fmrib.ox.ac.uk/fsl/fslwiki

 N.B.: Make sure ALL these packages are available to your terminal (i.e. correctly configure your ._bashrc_) or the pipeline will run into errors.